Longtime Iowa State University faculty member Steve Vardeman officially retired at the conclusion of the 2020-21 school year.

 His research interests include statistical machine learning, business and engineering analytics, engineering and natural science applications of statistics, statistics and metrology, directional data Analysis, defense and homeland security applications of statistics, industrial applications, statistical education, and the development of new statistical theory and methods.
 He has published more than 80 papers in refereed journals and has authored or co-authored five textbooks.

-Vardeman holds a Ph.D. in statistics from Michigan State University as well as a M.S. and B.S. in statistics from Iowa State University.
+Vardeman holds a Ph.D. in statistics from Michigan State University as well as a M.S. and B.S. in mathematics from Iowa State University.
 He served on the statistics faculty at Purdue University for six years, prior to joining the ISU faculty in 1981.

 He has served as a visiting faculty member for Los Alamos National Lab since 2000 and in 2011 he founded Analytics Iowa LLC, of which he currently serves as principal statistician.
 He has also served in editorial roles for publications such as The American Statistician, Technometrics, Naval Research Logistics and Statistics Surveys.
 He is a Fellow of the American Statistical Association and an Elected Member of the International Statistical Institute.